calumgrant/logical/docs/worklist.md

  - [ ] Compilation on multiple platforms
  - [ ] Create issues for contributors to work on.
  - [ ] Imports
+ - [ ] Command line arguments: Inputs from stdin, output to file.

 ## Second release